michaelt/streaming-tutorial/tutorial.md

 Step (1 :> Step (2 :> Return (Step (3 :> Step (4 :> Return ())))))
 ~~~

-This is impossible in `io-streams`, `machines` and `list-t`; it is possible in `conduit`, but is not supported, since it cannot be made to fit with the rest of the framework. `list-t` at least sees the necessity of [some such operation](http://hackage.haskell.org/package/list-t-0.4.5.1/docs/ListT.html#v:splitAt), but must type it thus (specializing):
+This is impossible in `io-streams`, `machines` and `list-t`; it is possible in `conduit`, but is not much supported, since it cannot be made to fit with the rest of the framework. `list-t` at least sees the necessity of [some such operation](http://hackage.haskell.org/package/list-t-0.4.5.1/docs/ListT.html#v:splitAt), but must type it thus (specializing):

 ~~~
 splitAt :: Monad m => Int -> ListT m a -> m ([a],ListT m a)